hal3002/tools/dns_brute/README.md

 Usage: dns_brute [options]
 --------------------------
->-t, --threads THEADS             Number of threads to use.
-(Default: 30)
+> -t, --threads THEADS             Number of threads to use.
+(Default: 30)<br />
->-d, --domain DOMAINS             The target domain to scan.
+> -d, --domain DOMAINS             The target domain to scan.<br />
 > -D, --depth DEPTH                The number of characters deep to go.
-(Default: 3)
+(Default: 3)<br />
-> -w, --wordlist WORDLIST          Optional dictionary list to test.
+> -w, --wordlist WORDLIST          Optional dictionary list to test.<br />
 > -n, --nameserver NAMESERVER      DNS server to use for lookups.
 You can specify this multiple times.
-(Default: 8.8.8.8)
+(Default: 8.8.8.8)<br />
 > -c, --charset CHARSET            The character set use to generate the names using PCRE character classes.
-(Default: [a-z0-9])
+(Default: [a-z0-9])<br />
 > -p, --pattern PATTERN            Only send requests for generated hosts matching this pattern.
 (Default: .*)

 Examples: